Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Abstract

 \section{Abstract}

-Relational graph neural networks~(RGNNs) are graph neural networks (GNNs) with dedicated structures for modeling the different types of nodes and/or edges in heterogeneous graphs.
-While RGNNs have been increasingly adopted in many real-world applications due to their versatility and accuracy, they pose performance and system design challenges due to their inherent computation patterns, gap between the programming interface and kernel APIs, and heavy programming efforts in optimizing kernels caused by their coupling with data layout and heterogeneity.
-To systematically address these challenges, we propose \oursystem{}, a novel two-level intermediate representation (IR) and its code generator framework, that (a)~represents the key properties of the RGNN models to \textit{bridge the gap} between the programming interface and kernel APIs, (b)~\textit{decouples} model semantics, data layout, and operators-specific optimization from each other to reduce programming efforts, (c)~\textit{expresses and leverages} optimization opportunities in inter-operator transforms, data layout, and operator-specific schedules.
-By building on one general matrix multiply (GEMM) template and a node/edge traversal template, \oursystem{} achieves up to 7.8$\times$ speed-up in inference and 5.6$\times$ speed-up in training compared with the state-of-the-art public systems in select models, i.e., RGCN, RGAT, HGT, when running heterogeneous graphs provided by Deep Graph Library~(DGL) and Open Graph Benchmark~(OGB). \oursystem{} also triggers fewer out-of-memory (OOM) errors.
-In addition, we propose linear operator fusion and compact materialization to further accelerate the system by up to 2.2$\times$.
+Relational graph neural networks~(RGNNs) are graph neural networks with dedicated structures for modeling the different types of nodes and edges in heterogeneous graphs.
+While RGNNs have been increasingly adopted in many real-world applications due to their versatility and accuracy, they pose performance and system design challenges: inherent memory-intensive computation patterns, the gap between the programming interface and kernel APIs, and heavy programming effort required to optimize kernels caused by their coupling with data layout and heterogeneity.
+To systematically address these challenges, we propose \oursystem{}, a novel two-level intermediate representation and its code generator framework that (a)~\textit{captures} the key properties of RGNN models, and opportunities to reduce memory accesses in inter-operator scheduling and materialization, (b)~\textit{generates} code with flexible data access schemes to eliminate redundant data copies, and (c)~\textit{decouples} model semantics, data layout, and operators-specific optimizations from each other to reduce programming effort.
+By building on one general matrix multiply (GEMM) template and a node/edge traversal template, \oursystem{} achieves up to 9.9$\times$ speed-up in inference and 43.7$\times$ speed-up in training compared with the state-of-the-art public systems on select models, RGCN, RGAT and HGT, when running heterogeneous graphs provided by Deep Graph Library~(DGL) and Open Graph Benchmark~(OGB).
+In addition, \oursystem{} does not trigger any out-of-memory (OOM) exception in these tests.
+We also propose linear operator reordering and compact materialization to further accelerate the system by up to 3.8$\times$.
+As an indicator of the reduction of programming effort, \oursystem{} takes in 51 lines of code expressing the three models and generates a total of 8K lines of CUDA and C++ code.
+Through profiling, we found that higher memory efficiency allows \oursystem{} to accommodate larger input and therefore attain higher throughput in forward propagation, while backward propagation is bound by latency introduced by atomic updates and outer products.